This is one place where you can always come to for many things that you will need in your journey as a Personal Support Worker.

 Best regards,

-Thank you notes are something that many employers value a lot.
 Sending one gives you another opportunity to impress upon the person who interviewed you or whoever is in charge of hiring.

 Be extra careful when writing a thank you note and make sure it does not have any spelling or grammar mistakes and is worded properly.

-Also make sure it is short and to the point.
+Also, make sure it is short and to the point.

-Thank you notes are best sent via email however sending by postal mail is also an option.
-If you choose to send by postal mail, make sure you have the proper address of the person you are sending it to.
+If you choose to send it by postal mail, make sure you have the proper address of the person you are sending it to.

 Here’s a sample thank you note that you can use.